 What is the difference between cosmetic and plastic surgeons?

-Both cosmetic and plastic surgeons are qualified to perform elective cosmetic surgery, which is designed to improve a person’s natural appearance based on the body’s normal structures.
+Both cosmetic and plastic surgeons are qualified to perform elective cosmetic surgery.
 All the procedures offered at Cosmetic Evolution are elective procedures.

 Plastic surgeons have additional qualifications required to perform certain non-elective surgical procedures.
 These procedures are designed to treat the body’s abnormal structures, such as those caused by burns, trauma, disease or cancer.